0xhebi/BND-Recruitment-2021-CTF-Web-Security/Secret Vexillology Society/Writeup.md

 <blockquote>
 <h5><i>Introduction</i></h5>
 <p>
-A secret vexiology society has shown up with a weird blog.
+A secret vexillology society has shown up with a weird blog.
 They seem to have something huge coming up soon.
 Maybe you can find a way around their security and take a glance at it before they release it...
 </p>
 <h5><i>Goal</i></h5>
 <p>